 - Thinking differently

-The skunk methodology relies heavily on flow state to reach outcomes quickly.
+The skunk methodology relies heavily on the flow state to reach outcomes quickly.

 For more on flow read “Flow: The Psychology of Optimal Performance“.